StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/ttps/about-ttps.md

 ## Definitions

-Tactics describe the goals of threat actors—what they are trying to achieve.
+Tactics describe the goals of threat actors—what they're trying to achieve.

-Techniques explain how those goals are accomplished.
+Techniques show how they achieve those goals.

-Procedures are the specific implementations of techniques.
+Procedures detail how they implement the techniques in practice.

 ## MITRE ATT&CK framework